Amid Fanfare, 110th Congress Gets Under Way

 NAYLOR: Meanwhile, across the Capitol, changes, though more subtle, were underway as well, as Vice President Cheney administered the oath of office to newly-elected senators.

-Senator HARRY REID (Democrat, Nevada): We've found that a one-party town simply doesn't work.
+HARRY REID: We've found that a one-party town simply doesn't work.
 We know from experience that majorities come and they go.
 Majorities are very fragile.
 And majorities must work with minorities to make that lasting change.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.